rockwillck/CBN2Path/README.md

 **Install GSL with homebrew on Mac:**

-*If you don’t have homebrew:*
+*If you don’t have homebrew, run the following command in your terminal/console:*

 ``` bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Then:
+Then, also in terminal:

 ``` bash
 brew install gsl